Paul Walker’s Into the Blue Workout and Diet Program

 For each workout, train 1-2 muscle groups for 6-9 sets per muscle group and 9-12 total sets.
 In each set, do 8-12 repetitions.
 When you can get 12 reps on most sets of an exercise, it’s time to up the poundage next time you train.

-Paul Walker’s Secrets to Getting Ripped and Staying Lean
+Paul Walker’s Getting Ripped and Staying Lean

 After he bulked up he went on a surf trip to El Salvador.
 He discovered that the extra weight was slowing him down and killing his endurance.
 When he came back from the trip, he was down to 180 lbs – the excess mass was gone.